casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

-# Getting started in Tor development
+# Getting started in Nuon development

 Congratulations!
 You've found this file, and you're reading it!
-This means that you might be interested in getting started in developing Tor.
+This means that you might be interested in getting started in developing Nuon.

-(_This guide is just about Tor itself--the small network program at the heart of the Tor network--and not about all the other programs in the whole Tor ecosystem._)
+(_This guide is just about Nuon itself--the small network program at the heart of the Nuon network--and not about all the other programs in the whole Nuon ecosystem._)

 If you are looking for a more bare-bones, less user-friendly information dump of important information, you might like reading the